Today we’re reviewing one of the most successful Udemy courses of all time: The Web Developer Bootcamp.

 One of the biggest problems self-taught web developers face is finding quality, up-to-date learning materials.
 Despite the thousands of programming blogs, just as many full-length coding books and countless free YouTube videos, aspiring developers often find themselves back at square one very quickly.

-When The Web Developer Bootcamp by Colt Steele was published on Udemy, nobody really knew the impact it would have on the self-taught web developer community.
+When The Web Developer Bootcamp by Colt Steele was published, nobody really knew the impact it would have on the self-taught web developer community.

 For one thing, a bootcamp-style course for online students wasn’t really “a thing” just yet.
 Promising the same material taught in an in-person bootcamp Colt teaches at, the course could be had for the cost of lunch.